Albert Luthuli: International popularity

 Following his Nobel Peace Prize win, Luthuli was in a position of international renown for his nonviolence despite the concurrent sabotage operations of uMkhonto we Sizwe.
 On 22 October 1962, University of Glasgow students elected Luthuli as Lord Rector in recognition of his "dignity and restraint".
 The rectorship position was honorary.
-Luthuli's role would have been chair of the university court, the university's executive body, which met monthly.
+Luthuli's role would have been chair of the university court, the university's executive body, which met every month.
 Students elected Luthuli knowing he would serve in absentia.
 Although ceremonial, Luthuli's election was significant as he was the first African and first non-white person to be nominated as Rector.
-Apart from a phone call by a student representative after his election, Luthuli never acted as Rector; media reports indicated that no correspondences from the University reached him aside from the notification that he was elected.
 The South African government allegedly intercepted all mail from the University to Luthuli, an allegation the government denied.

 Luthuli's adherence to nonviolence also had support from his friend and civil rights activist Martin Luther King Jr., who commended Luthuli's reputation and spoke of his admiration for Luthuli's "dedication to the cause of freedom and dignity".
-In September 1962, King and Luthuli had issued the Appeal For Action Against Apartheid organized by the American Committee on Africa, which boosted solidarity between the anti-apartheid and civil rights movements and urged Americans to protest apartheid through nonviolent measures such as boycotts.
+In September 1962, King and Luthuli had issued the Appeal For Action Against Apartheid organised by the American Committee on Africa, which boosted solidarity between the anti-apartheid and civil rights movements and urged Americans to protest apartheid through nonviolent measures such as boycotts.
 In 1964, King became the youngest Nobel Peace Prize winner receiving the award for his nonviolent activism against racial discrimination, similar to Luthuli.
-En route to the 1964 Oslo ceremony to accept his award, he stopped in London to give an "Address on South African Independence."
+While travelling to Oslo to receive his Nobel Peace Prize in 1964, King stopped in London to give an "Address on South African Independence."
 The audience included Luthuli's exiled compatriots, citizens of different African countries, and human rights advocates from India, Pakistan, the West Indies, and the United States.
 King compared the racism in America to South Africa stating: "clearly there is much in Mississippi and Alabama to remind South Africans of their own country."
 He praised Luthuli for his leadership and identified "with those in a far more deadly struggle for freedom in South Africa."
-King predicted that if the United States and the United Kingdom, specifically, withdrew all trade and economically divested from South Africa, "then apartheid would be brought to an end."
+King anticipated that the withdrawal of all economic investments and trade from South Africa by the United States and Britain would end apartheid and enable people of all races to build the society they want.
 During King's Nobel Peace Prize acceptance speech on 10 December 1964, Luthuli received a special mention.
 King called Luthuli a "pilot" of the freedom movement and claimed South Africa was the "most brutal expression of man's inhumanity to man".